fdileta/gitlab-dbt-project/transform/snowflake-dbt/models/common/common_columns.md

 {% docs ping_delivery_type %}

-How the product is delivered to the installation (Self-Managed, SaaS). `ping_delivery_type` is determined using dim_instance_id/uuid and is defined as
+How the product is delivered to the installation (Self-Managed, SaaS).
+Currently, GitLab Dedicated installations are assigned a delivery type of `Self-Managed`. `ping_delivery_type` is determined using dim_instance_id/uuid and is defined as

 ``` sql
 CASE